 Monitoring Citrix StoreFront

-Citrix StoreFront, which is the successor to Citrix Web Interface, authenticates users to XenDesktop sites, XenApp farms, App Controller (SaaS Apps), and VDI-in-a-Box enumerating and aggregating available desktops and applications into stores that users access through Citrix Receiver for Android, iOS, Linux, Windows, Win8/RT or Receiver for Web sites.
+Citrix StoreFront, which is the successor to Citrix Web Interface, authenticates users to XenDesktop sites, XenApp farms, App Controller (SaaS Apps), and VDI-in-a-Box enumerating and aggregating available desktops and applications into stores that users access through Citrix Workspace App for Android, iOS, Linux, Windows, Win8/RT or Receiver for Web sites.
 StoreFront enables next generation features such as:

 - Unified StoreFront for XenApp and XenDesktop resources that can also deliver SaaS & Native Mobile applications (through App Controller).

 - Simplified Account Provisioning, which enables users to connect to assigned desktops and applications by simply entering their email or server address, or by opening a Provisioning File in Receiver.

 - Access from any Receiver with a consistent user experience, including automatic fallback to Receiver for HTML5 on Receiver for Web sites if a native client isn’t available locally and can’t be installed.

 - Synchronization of resource subscriptions across all platforms and devices (Follow-me Apps & Data).

 - Cross-farm aggregation and de-duplication, that aggregates and delivers a unique set of applications from multiple farms across different sites.

 - Farm-Based Optimal HDX Connection Routing, which enables the use of the nearest NetScaler Gateway for HDX traffic routing independent of the NetScaler Gateway used for initial authentication.